[SQLAlchemy] Fixing the DPI-1047 Python Oracle DB Connection Error on AWS Graviton (ARM) | SQLAlchemy, oracledb

 try:

-# Manual library init (required for Thick mode)
+# manual library initialization (a required process for Thick mode)

 cx_Oracle.init_oracle_client(lib_dir=lib_dir)